coralproject/ask/README.md

 Read more about Ask and how to install it on our Ask [user guide page](http://coralprojectdocs.herokuapp.com/user/ask).

 ## Installation
 To install Ask, you can use the Ask Installer.
-You can find that here: github.com/coralproject/ask-install.
+You can find that here: [github.com/coralproject/ask-install](https://github.com/coralproject/ask-install).

+## Support
-If you have questions, please email jeff@mozillafoundation.org.
+If you have questions or need help installing Ask, please email jeff@mozillafoundation.org.